 Understanding HIPAA compliance requirements is incredibly essential.
 Failure to comply with HIPAA rules and regulations can result in considerable fines being issued, even if a PHI breach does not take place, while a PHI breach can lead to civil action lawsuits and criminal charges being filed.
 Organizations must also follow procedures with regards to reporting breaches of the HIPAA Privacy and Security Rules and issuing notifications to the patients as per the HIPAA Breach Notification Rule.

 But what is HIPAA compliance?
-It involves fulfilling the requirements of the Health Insurance Portability and Accountability Act 1996, its succeeding amendments, and any related legislation, such as HITECH in order to protect the privacy, security, and integrity of PHI.
+It involves fulfilling the requirements of the Health Insurance Portability and Accountability Act 1996, its succeeding amendments, and any related legislation, such as HITECH to protect the privacy, security, and integrity of PHI.

 HIPAA Compliance Requirements – Who Must Comply?

 Covered entities and business associates, as applicable, must comply with HIPAA Rules.
 If an entity does not meet the definition of a covered entity or a business associate, HIPAA Rules do not apply.

 By definition, any organization that collects, creates, or transmits PHI, is known as a covered entity.
 Healthcare organizations that are considered covered entities include:

 - Covered healthcare providers such as chiropractors, clinics, dentists, doctors, nursing homes, pharmacies, and psychologists.

 - Health plans such as health insurance companies, health maintenance organizations (HMOs), company health plans, and government programs that pay for healthcare (e.g Medicare and Medicaid).